kings-cs/CS380-F17-LampronChet/README.md

 	<br>1.You can close the program with the normal x, the close menu option, or alt-f4.

 IV.
 Bugs:
 	<br>About is implemented, but only displays the raw text currently.
-I have taken this feature out temporarily
+Raw text link must be updated semi frequently.
 	<br>.gif will only display the first image in the file.
 	<br>Saving without a file type does not make PNG, please specify the file type in the name.